HudaPatel45/cloud-study-notes/README.md

  Cloud Study Notes App(Python)

- This is a beginner-friendly Python CLI application that allows users to add and view the notes that are stored in a JSON file and include a title, topic, and timestamp.
+ This is a beginner-friendly Python CLI application that allows users to add and view notes that are stored in a JSON file and include a title, topic, and timestamp.

 ## Tech Stack